Thermalization and Prethermalization in Periodically Kicked Quantum Spin Chains: Conclusion

 \emph{Acknowledgments.---}We wish to thank J.~Bardarson, A.~Das, W.~W.~Ho, F.~Huveneers, V.~Khemani, A.~Polkovnikov, F.~Pollmann, T.~Prosen, W.~De Roeck, B.~Trauzettel and P.~Weinberg for valuable discussions.
 C. F. acknowledges financial support from the DFG (SPP1666, SFB1170 ToCoTronics), the Wüzburg-Dresden Cluster of Excellence ct.qmat, EXC2147, project-id 39085490 and the Elitenetzwerk Bayern Graduate School on Topological insulators and the ERC Starting Grant No. 679722.
-M.~B.~was supported by the Emergent Phenomena in Quantum Systems initiative of the Gordon and Betty Moore Foundation, the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Quantum Algorithm Teams Program, and the Bulgarian National Science Fund within National Science Program VIHREN, contract number KP-06-DV-5.
+M.B.~was supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, under the Accelerated Research in Quantum Computing (ARQC) program, the U.S. Department of Energy under cooperative research agreement DE-SC0009919, the Emergent Phenomena in Quantum Systems initiative of the Gordon and Betty Moore Foundation, and the Bulgarian National Science Fund within National Science Program VIHREN, contract number KP-06-DV-5.
 This research was supported in part by the International Centre for Theoretical Sciences (ICTS) during a visit for participating in the program - Thermalization, Many body localization and Hydrodynamics (Code: ICTS/hydrodynamics2019/11).
 We used \href{https://github.com/weinbe58/QuSpin#quspin}{Quspin} for simulating the dynamics of the quantum systems~\cite{weinberg2017quspin,weinberg2019quspin}.
-The authors are pleased to acknowledge that the computational work reported on in this paper was performed on the Shared Computing Cluster which is administered by Boston University’s Research Computing Services and on the Wuerzburg HPC cluster.
+The authors are pleased to acknowledge that the computational work reported on in this paper was performed on the Shared Computing Cluster which is administered by Boston University’s Research Computing Services and on the W\"urzburg HPC cluster.

 \widetext